 - The appointment includes both health insurance and tuition benefits

 - The program on average trains 6-7 residents at a time

 Mentoring is a critical component of the program, and as such, each resident is assigned a mentor who provides guidance throughout the residency.

 - Residents meet regularly with their mentors and the program coordinator to obtain feedback on their performance

 - Residents meet on a semi-annual basis with the residency directors to review their progress in competency areas and discuss their project work

-Dr. Tim Goldsmith and Dr. Larissa Minicucci serve as the residency directors.
-They have overall responsibility for the residents including the coordination of workload assignments and ensuring that all the VPHPM resident projects have faculty leadership and oversight.
+Dr. Karin Hamilton serves as the residency director.
+She has overall responsibility for the residents including the coordination of workload assignments and ensuring that all the VPHPM resident projects have faculty leadership and oversight.